chelsinforce/Picbox/DOC/TechnicalDoc.md

 ## Requirements

-- Debian or Ubuntu-based system
+- Debian or Ubuntu-based system with at least 6 GIB of RAM
 - Root or sudo privileges
 - Public domain name (For Cloudflare and the domain name for the script)
 - Internet connectivity